 Spinal anaesthesia.
-Anaesthesiologist injecting a local anaesthetic into a patient's spine.
-This is a spinal anaesthetic, which is injected into the subarachnoid space (the space between the inner-most and middle membranes of the three membranes that surround the spinal cord).
-It is used in addition to general anaesthesia when the surgery is being performed below the waste.
+An anaesthetist positions a cannula in a patient's spine in preparation for a spinal anaesthetic.
+The anaesthetic is injected into the subarachnoid space (the space between the inner-most and middle membranes of the three membranes that surround the spinal cord).
+Spinal anaesthesia is commonly used both alone and in combination with either sedation or general anaesthesia, for surgical procedures below the waist.
 The spinal anaesthetic will provide longer-lasting pain-relief after the surgery than just a general anaesthetic alone.
+See clip K004 6228.